bhavesh-chaudhari/1-hour-mini-projects/Readme.md

 ### 2. Variation In Sum of First 30 Natural Numbers
 In this project [Chart.js](https://www.chartjs.org/) is used in order to build charts which represent the variation in sum of first 30 natural numbers.
 Here i have dynamically implemented 6 different chart types namely Line, Bar, Pie, Doughnut, Polar Area Chart and Radar Chart.
+### 3. Preloader and React Router
+In this project two libraries are used, namely [react-spinners](https://www.npmjs.com/package/react-spinners) and [react-router](https://reactrouter.com/).
+React Spinners is used for the preloader whereas the React Router helps us with routing.

 ## :fountain_pen:  Python-Projects-Description